VatoQ/Waybar-Configuration/README.md

 ## Installation

+You probably want to backup your existing waybar config, as the install script will delete `~/.config/waybar/*` without asking.
-In a preferred directory, as long as it is not `~/.config/waybar`:
+In a directory that is not `~/.config/waybar`, run:

 ```
 git clone https://github.com/VatoQ/Waybar-Configuration.git